2026 NOMINATIONS

 Nursing Education Accreditation

-There are six Board of Commissioner vacancies for a nurse educator position.
+There is one Board of Commissioner vacancy for a nurse educator position.
 Educators representing nursing program types (practical/vocational, diploma (RN), associate degree, bachelor’s degree, master's degree, post-graduate certificate, and practice doctoral programs) are eligible to serve.
-Nominees from practical/vocational, diploma (RN), associate degree, and practice doctoral programs are especially encouraged to seek nomination for this election cycle.
-Nursing education representatives are employed at an organization that has one or more NLN CNEA accredited or pre-accredited programs.
-Nurse educators who do not meet this criteria are not eligible for placement on the ballot in a nurse educator role.
+Nursing education representatives must be employed at an organization that has one or more NLN CNEA accredited or pre-accredited programs.
+Nurse educators who do not meet these criteria are not eligible for placement on the ballot in a nurse educator role.

 Nominees will be expected to adhere to the Board of Commissioners engagement expectations.
 The term of office for the Board of Commissioners is three years.

 There are also three openings for nurse educators on the NLN CNEA Nominations Committee.
-There is one opening for a pre-licensure representative.
+There are two openings for pre-licensure representatives.
 Pre-licensure representatives include those who have experience in pre-licensure nursing programs, including practical/vocational, diploma (RN), associate degree, and/or bachelor's degree in nursing programs.
 Representatives do not have to be employed by an organization that has one or more NLN CNEA accredited or pre-accredited programs.
-There are two openings for post-licensure representatives.
+There is one opening for a post-licensure representative.
 Post-licensure representatives include those who have experience in post-licensure nursing programs, including RN-BSN, master's degree, post-graduate certificate, and/or practice doctoral programs.
 Representatives do not have to be employed by an organization that has one or more NLN CNEA accredited or pre-accredited programs.

 Nominees will be expected to adhere to the Nominations Committee engagement expectations.
 The term of office for the Nominations Committee is two years.